 The Company's investment policy guidelines set out its processes and procedures to manage its investment portfolio.
-The investment policy guidelines are approved by the Board and implemented, via the investment agreement, by AAMEL and ASL's investment administrator.
+The investment policy guidelines are approved by the Board and were implemented, via the investment agreement, by AAMEL and ASL's investment administrator.
+After the sale to YOUPLUS the implementation of the investment strategy is performed by the investment administrator.

-Assets categories that are included in the investment policy guidelines (which is aligned to the investment strategy) are those that are suitable for the Company's liabilities profile by nature, term and currency and for which AAMEL (the investment team) could assess, monitor and control risks.
-The Company does not invest in any asset category that is not included in the Investment policy guidelines.
+Assets categories that are included in the investment policy guidelines (which is aligned to the investment strategy) are those that are suitable for the Company's liabilities profile by nature, term and currency and risks can be assessed, monitored and controlled.
+The Company does not invest in any asset category that is not included in the Investment policy guidelines